 Performance will have to be demonstrated by providing a complete vehicle including the proposed innovation for real drive testing.
-More information is provided in the Rules of Contest.
+More information is provided in the Rules of Contest, and please consult the list of car models acceptable as donors for integrating the proposed solution.
 Prizes aim at developing and applying only powertrain technologies, no alterations can be applied to such donor vehicle to improve its performance (for instance lightweighting it or improving its aerodynamics or tires).

 To which kind of transport mode is the prize targeted?

 The Prize is targeted to passenger cars only.
 Cars in which the improvements are achieved by using fuels or stored energy other than the main fuel (i.e. plug-in electricity, hybrids with large batteries, stored compressed gases, etc.) are excluded.
 However, it is expected that the innovation can be applied also to light commercial vehicles, normally using similar engines.

 The future engine prize is targeted on the development of engine and powertrain technologies using conventional fuels – either gasoline or diesel fuels, and their low biofuel blends – sold on the EU market.

 To whom will the prize be awarded?

 The Horizon Prizes on engines is a best-in-class contest.
 This means that the prize is awarded to the participant that better addresses the announced objective within the stated time period.

 How will my technology be tested and evaluated?

 Once the contest is closed, a high level jury will evaluate all eligible entries against the general award criteria described in the Rules of Contest.